oudongjie2001/oudongjie2001.github.io/_pages/research.md

   - From the perspective of division of labor, this study systematically analyzes the logic of industrial structural transformation and upgrading.
 It measures regional industrial structural transformation and upgrading based on two characteristics and two requirements.
   - Reveal the essence of industrial structure optimization through four key dimensions: rationalization, advancement, ecologicalization, and industrial integration.
   - Conduct a moderating effect analysis based on immobile production factors (land) and mobile production factors (labor, capital, data, and technology).
-  - Paper accepted at *the 10th Zhang Peigang Award for Outstanding Achievements in Development Economics & the 7th Zhang Peigang Young Scholar Award in Development Economics Ceremony and the Forum on “Building a High-Level Socialist Market Economy System to Promote Chinese Modernization”*, organized by Huazhong University of Science and Technology.
+  - Paper accepted for presentation at *the 10th Zhang Peigang Award for Outstanding Achievements in Development Economics & the 7th Zhang Peigang Young Scholar Award in Development Economics Ceremony and the Forum on “Building a High-Level Socialist Market Economy System to Promote Chinese Modernization”*, organized by Huazhong University of Science and Technology.
   - Supported by the Chongqing Municipal Education Commission – Chongqing Postgraduate Scientific Research and Innovation Project (CYS240276).

 - 2.Lijun Yang and **Dongjie Ou**, ***How Does Trade Policy Uncertainty Affect Firms’ Total Factor Productivity?
 A Perspective of Mechanisms and Firm-Level Self-Adjustment Strategies***, Currently in the ***Under Review*** stage of the journal ***Review of Development Economics*** (*SSCI*).
   - The research aims to explore pathways for achieving firms’ “resilience transition” and enhancing the quality and stability of national economic growth.
   - Focusing on the impact of trade policy uncertainty on firms’ total factor productivity under regional weighting, this study systematically examines its overall effects and underlying mechanisms.
   - It proposes strategies for firms to proactively respond through the resilience effect of innovation and the endogenous stabilizing effect of internal governance and equity structure optimization.
-  - Paper accepted at *the 24th National University International Trade Discipline Collaboration Conference & 2025 China Forum on the Development of International Trade Discipline*, organized by the National University International Trade Discipline Collaboration Group and Southwestern University of Finance and Economics.
+  - Paper accepted for presentation at *the 24th National University International Trade Discipline Collaboration Conference & 2025 China Forum on the Development of International Trade Discipline*, organized by the National University International Trade Discipline Collaboration Group and Southwestern University of Finance and Economics.
-  - Paper accepted at *the 2025 Annual Conference of the Lige Law and Economics Association*, organized by the Lige Law and Economics Association and Southwest University of Political Science and Law.
+  - Paper accepted for presentation at *the 2025 Annual Conference of the Lige Law and Economics Association*, organized by the Lige Law and Economics Association and Southwest University of Political Science and Law.

 - 3.Lijun Yang and **Dongjie Ou**, ***Digital Dividend Allocation, Public Digital Infrastructure, and Corporate Independent Innovation: Evidence from China’s Big Data Comprehensive Pilot Zones***
   - Taking the establishment of national big data pilot zones as a quasi-natural experiment, this study evaluates the impact of public digital infrastructure development on firms’ independent innovation.
   - From the perspective of institutional supply, it reveals the mechanism of enhanced capital allocation capacity and the forcing effect of peer competition pressure.
   - Study identifies a significant technological threshold effect of public digital infrastructure policy dividends at the firm level.
+  - Paper accepted for presentation at *The Third Forum on Xi Jinping’s Economic Thought: Theory and Practice & Academic Symposium in Celebration of the 120th Anniversary of the School of Economics, Sichuan University*, organized by the School of Economics, Sichuan University and School of Economics, Renmin University of China.

 - 4.Lijun Yang and **Dongjie Ou**, ***Seeking the “Optimal Distance” in High-Level Opening-Up: Bonded Zone Distance, Innovation Capability, and Firm Productivity***.
   - Indicate that the innovation effect exhibits nonlinearity and spatial dependence.
   - The distance between a firm’s location and the bonded zone significantly influences the effectiveness of transforming innovation outcomes into total factor productivity (TFP).
   - To fully unlock the potential of innovation in enhancing firm productivity, it is essential to be within the radiation range of a relatively optimal key economic region.
-  - Paper accepted at *the 2025 Annual Conference of the Regional Science Association of China & Academic Symposium on High-Quality Regional Development in the New Era*, organized by the Regional Science Association of China and Jinan University.
+  - Paper accepted for presentation at *the 2025 Annual Conference of the Regional Science Association of China & Academic Symposium on High-Quality Regional Development in the New Era*, organized by the Regional Science Association of China and Jinan University.

 - 5.**Dongjie Ou** and Lijun Yang, ***Regional Resilience under the Shadow of De-globalization: Trade Policy Uncertainty, RCEP Rules, and the Re-division of Supply Chains***.
   - Analyzes the disruptive mechanisms through which policy uncertainty affects supply chain configuration pathways.